mrgeyer/classtris/README.md

  This app was developed based on issues I observed during classroom observations.
 I observed a teacher using questions to encourage student engagement.
 However, calling on students who are not paying attention does not set them up for a successful experience and leads to further frustration with the class.
 Using this app allows the student to mentally prepare for their turn to answer questions and sets them up for a successful and positive experience.
 It also reduces the likelihood that a student will feel singled out by the teacher.

 The reason that I choose to have blind team assignment is to avoid issues that I observed in team based activities.
 When students make mistakes during team activities, their team mates get upset and frustrated and heated exchanges have occured.
-Since students do not know who is on their team unless their team wins.
-Therefore, such frustrations with teammates should be avoided entirely.
+Since students do not know who is on their team unless their team wins, such frustrations with teammates should be avoided entirely.

-### Known issues
-Blank questions and student names.
-I recommend using blank names and questions as a wildcard until it gets fixed.

 ### Credits